aliyun-sls/sls-doc/src/en/dataprocessdemo/remove_sensitive_info.md

     sec_iphone: 130****5678
     ```

-## Scenario 2：银行卡信息脱敏
+## Scenario 2: Mask bank card information

-- 脱敏方法日志中包含银行卡或者信用卡信息，可采用正则表达式，运用 _regex_replace_ 函数隐藏关键数据而脱敏。
+- Solution.
+To mask bank card information or credit card information in log entries, you can use the _regex_replace_ function.

-- 示例
+- example

   - Raw log entries